 Testosterone is most commonly associated with sex drive in men but it can also affect mental health, bone health, muscle mass, fat storage and red blood cell production.
 The production of testosterone begins during puberty and after the age of 30, the production begins to slow down.
 Women’s ovaries also produce testosterone but in very low amounts.

 What is testosterone?

 Testosterone is a hormone responsible for regulating fertility, muscle mass, fat distribution and red blood cell production.
 Some men take testosterone in a form of steroids to boost their sex drive and ability to grow muscle mass.
-These are normally obtained from unreliable sources as doctors only tend to prescribe testosterone supplements only for specified conditions.
+These are normally obtained from unreliable sources as doctors only tend to prescribe testosterone supplements for specified conditions only.

 Symptoms of low testosterone

 Low testosterone can affect a man greatly, similar to a woman when she entered into menopause.
 Your body can respond in various ways but symptoms of low testosterone are:

 - Decreased sex drive

 - Weight loss or weight gain

 - Low self-esteem